h4ckm1n-dev/kube-utils-nvim/README.md

 ```

-Additionaly you can create a witch-key mapping to use the commands:
+Additionaly you can create a witch-key mapping to use the commands (this is also the list of the feature :

 ```lua
 local helm_mappings = {